jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

   time <- getCurrentTime
   return time

 getTheWeather :: UTCTime -> IO Weather
 getTheWeather time = do
   weather <- getWeatherAtTime time return weather

-doSomethingElse :: IO ()
-doSomethingElse = do
-  time <- getTheTime
-  weather <- getTheWeather time
-  return (time, weather)
+getTimeAndWeather :: IO (UTCTime, Weather) getTimeAndWeather = do time <- getTheTime weather <- getTheWeather time return (time, weather)

 main :: IO ()
 main = do
-  (time, weather) <- doSomethingElse liftIO $ putStrLn $ show "The weather at " ++ show time ++ " was " ++ show weather
+  (time, weather) <- getTimeAndWeather putStrLn $ "The weather at " <> tshow time <> " was " <> tshow weather
 ```

-The fact the `getTheWeather` depends on time is now obvious (it's passed into the function!) and easy to avoid duplicating the expensive IO action.
+The fact that `getTheWeather` depends on time is now obvious (it's passed into the function!) and easy to avoid duplicating the IO action.

 ## Functional Core, Imperative Shell

 This all fits into the broader design philosophy of **Functional Core, Imperative Shell** which is a pithy idea I heard [a long time ago](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) which is only recently starting to make more sense to me.

 The outer layers of your system should deal with as many side effects as it can: HTTP, database IO, caching.
-That’s where you pull in data, validate sessions, perform checks.
+That's where you pull in data, validate sessions, perform checks.

 The core should be pure and testable.
 To keep it that way, **pull in everything you need early**, and **pass it through**.

 That means fewer lookups, fewer surprises, and better overall performance.
-And most importantly: **less silly work.**
+And most importantly: **fewer silly computations.**